kkemmere/springboot-jdbctemplate-rest-api/README.md

 ## API Reference

-We will create a Student REST API, following are the rest end points
+Creation of a Student REST API, following are the rest end points

 ### Get all students